-21.2.
-Unrequired data will be deleted as soon as practicable.

-21.3.
-Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts.

-21.4.
-Paper documents will be shredded or pulped, and electronic memories scrubbed clean or destroyed in line with NCC guidance, once the data should no longer be retained.
+- 21.2.
+Personal data that has become inaccurate or out of date will be disposed of securely, where it cannot or does not need to be rectified or updated. - 21.3.
+Unrequired data will be deleted as soon as practicable. - 21.4.
+Some educational records relating to former pupils or employees of the school may be kept for an extended period for legal reasons, but also to enable the provision of references or academic transcripts. - 21.5.
+Paper documents will be shredded or pulped, and electronic memories scrubbed clean or permanently destroyed in line with NCC guidance, once the data should no longer be retained.